Table of Contents

 Economic Zones as Density Magnets

-Governments have actively engineered this redistribution through the creation of Special Economic Zones (SEZs).
-Shenzhen, once a small fishing village, was designated as China’s first SEZ in 1980.
-It is now a megacity of over 17 million people and a global technology hub.
-Similar zones in Vietnam, India, and Bangladesh have acted as powerful magnets, drawing millions from rural areas by concentrating factories, jobs, and infrastructure.
-These zones demonstrate that population density is not just a natural phenomenon but a direct outcome of strategic government investment and policy.
+Governments have actively shaped this redistribution through the creation of Special Economic Zones (SEZs).
+Shenzhen, once a small fishing village, was designated China’s first SEZ in 1980.
+It has since transformed into a megacity of over 17 million inhabitants and a global technology and manufacturing hub.

 Decongesting the Core: The Rise of Second-Tier Cities